turboapps/docs/src/getting-started/guide.md

 Now that you're familiar with basic Turbo operations, you can:

 1. [Learn advanced usage](advanced.md) for creating and customizing environments
+2. Explore the [Client documentation](/client/) for detailed command reference and features
+3. Learn about [Studio](/studio/) to create your own virtual applications
+4. Set up [Server](/server/) for enterprise deployment
-2. Explore [deployment options](/deploying/) for enterprise scenarios
+5. Review [deployment options](/deploying/) for various scenarios
-3. Check the [command reference](/reference/command-line/) for detailed CLI documentation

 ::: tip Enterprise Deployment
 Looking to deploy Turbo in your organization?
 [Turbo Server](/server/) provides enterprise features like: